-To ensure that the proposed activity is compliant with the national environmental legislation, the project Proponent has appointed an independent environmental consultant, Excel Dynamic Solutions (Pty) Ltd, to undertake the required Environmental Scoping Assessment (ESA) process (which entailed the compilation of this EMP) and apply for the ECC on their behalf.
+Subsequently, to ensure that the proposed activity is compliant with the national environmental legislation the project Proponent had to appoint an independent environmental consultant, Excel Dynamic Solutions (Pty) Ltd to undertake the required Environmental Assessment (EA) process (which entailed the compilation of this EMP) and apply for the ECC on their behalf.

+The ECC application was compiled and submitted to the Competent Authority (Ministry of Information and Communication Technology (MICT)) on the 17th of November 2021.
+The date stamped copy of the ECC by MICT was also uploaded on the online Portal for the Ministry of Environment, Forestry and Tourism (MEFT) as the environmental custodian for project registration purposes.
 Upon submission of an Environmental Scoping Assessment Report and Draft Environmental Management Plan (EMP), an ECC for the proposed project will be considered by the Environmental Commissioner at the MEFT's Department of Environmental Affairs and Forestry (DEAF).